A. C. S. Hameed

 Born on 10 April 1927 in Kurugoda, Akurana, he was educated at St. Anthony's College, Katugastota; Vijay College, Matale and Zahira College, Matale.
-Joining the United National Party in 1956 and contested the March 1960 general election from Akurana and was elected to parliament.
-He was re-elected in all the consecutive elections and in 1970 changed his electorate to Harispattuwa and was re-elected until his death.
-In 1978, he was appointed the first Minister of Foreign Affairs, which had been held by the Prime Minister since 1948.
-He served as Foreign Minister till 1989, becoming the longest serving Foreign Minister in Sri Lanka.
+Joining the United National Party in 1956, he contested the March 1960 general election from Akurana and was elected to parliament.
+He was re-elected in all the consecutive elections and in 1970 changed his electorate to Harispattuwa and continued to be re-elected until his death in 1999.
+In 1978, he was appointed the first Minister of Foreign Affairs, a position that had been held by the Prime Minister since 1948.
+He served as Foreign Minister until 1989, becoming the longest-serving Foreign Minister in Sri Lanka.
 From 1989 to 1993 he served as Justice Minister from 1989 to 1993 before taking over as Foreign Minister from 1993 to 1994.
-Remained a member of the opposition until his death on 3 September 1999.
-He had been awarded honorary doctorates from the Hankuk University and the University of Sri Jayawardenepura.
+He remained a member of the opposition until his death on 3 September 1999.
+He had been awarded honorary doctorates by the Hankuk University and the University of Sri Jayawardenepura.